 SWP No. 167: Petitions from Relatives of Prisoners and Others (October 1692 - January 1693)

-(Petition of John Osgood and Eight Others on Behalf of Their Wives and Relations )
+(Petition of John Osgood of Andover and Eight Others on Behalf of Their Wives and Relations )

 John frey . in behalf of his wife